-The Detention Division shall provide an effective method of orienting all incoming inmates that includes an inmate handbook.
+The Facility Manager shall provide an effective method of orienting all incoming incarcerated persons that includes an incarcerated person handbook.
+The orientation should take place at the time of placement in a living area.

 503.3 INITIAL ORIENTATION

 To assist with the incarcerated person's transition into a custody environment, the orientation will be both written and verbal (including video orientation if available) and include the following topics, supplemented by a more detailed incarcerated person handbook that will be provided to each incarcerated person (15 CCR 1069):